 Get in the driver’s seat by interviewing like a consultant, while your coach helps you:

-- Hone your two-minute pitch specifically for each interview
+- Hone your professional pitch specifically for each interview

 - Master advanced interview techniques and handle difficult questions

 - Approach an interview with the goal of getting invited back

 Your coach will help you turn interviews into offers using strategic follow-up techniques so you can: